Experience it, feel it, think it, reflect it, theorise it.

 Master of Counselling (Interpersonal Dialogue)

 The Master of Counselling (Interpersonal Dialogue) is an accelerated, full-time professional training and education in counselling undertaken over two years of full-time study.
 It is a recognised qualification to practice as a counsellor, and combines theoretical insights from the psychodynamic and person-centred traditions with practical experience gained in a range of counselling agencies.
-We are now open to applications to the 2018 intake.
+We are now closed for new applications to the 2018 intake.

 MSc in Counselling Studies